Joshfairhead/Obsidian/Omnicient/Monad Saplings/Logic.md

 ## Syllogism
 In a great many of the arguments we use, on proposition is gathered or inferred from two other propositions:

+Premise: "All english silver couns are couned at tower hill;"
+Premise: "All sixpences are english silver coins;"
+Conclusion: "All sixpences are coined at tower hill."